 Diplomate: American Board of Plastic Surgery 1996

-Finding the right plastic surgeon in San Antonio is just as important as determining that you want plastic surgery in the first place.
+Finding the right plastic surgeon San Antonio provides is just as important as determining that you want plastic surgery in the first place.
 There are several factors to consider when you choose a surgeon.
 Perhaps the most important factor is board certification.
 Also important are the location in which your surgeon intends to perform the procedure and how much experience he or she has.

 If you want to experience complete trust in the person who will perform this surgery, then you should investigate his or her board certification.
 Recognition from professional peers is a solid way of determining the competency of a doctor.
 There is no need to risk offending your surgeon or starting a confrontation.
 You can simply go to the website for the American Board of Plastic Surgery.
 They maintain a list of surgeons who have applied to them for certification.
 If you do not find your surgeon listed there, you might inquire about his or her certification with the office staff at the surgery center.